Barham, John Kenneth Interview

 Not everybody’s that lucky to have a marriage that long, especially these days.

-Funny how I met Maureen, you know – I was working for this guy and I was looking round for a car, but when all the guys returned home from service overseas all the vehicles were snapped up, you know; and there wasn’t any yards like there is now.
-And I walked into this garage in Kennedy Road called Gray & England’s, and a fairly old guy came up to me and he said, “Can I help you?”
+Funny how I met Maureen, you know – I was working for this guy and I was looking around for a car, but when all the guys returned home from service overseas all the vehicles were snapped up, you know; and there wasn’t any yards like there is now.
+And I walked into this garage in Kennedy Road called Gray & Englands, and a fairly old guy came up to me and he said, “Can I help you?”
 And I said, “Oh, I’m just looking to buy a car.”
-He said, “Well you’re in luck”, he said, “we’ve got one here that came in a couple of days ago to sell on behalf.”
+He said, “Well, you’re in luck; we’ve got one here that came in a couple of days ago to sell on behalf.”
 I said, “What sort is it?”
 And he said, “It’s over there … you can see it.”
 It was a Hillman Minx.
 So I said, “Look, I’ll take it.”
-I forget how much I paid for it … can’t remember anything about it now.
+Oh, I forget how much I paid for it … I can’t remember the amount now.

 Buzz: Oh, by the gardens there.